dmbarbour/wikilon/docs/AwelonLang.md

 For evaluation, we define a `runKPN : KPN () -> Object` function, returning an accelerated object (see *Accelerated Vector Processing*).
 Requests to this object would represent as reads and writes to external ports of the given KPN.
 Returning a KPN object allows long-lived, interactive computation with a process running in the background.
 An accelerated implementation could leverage a thread per forked child, shared mutable queues for wires, and distributed processing assuming the runtime is configured for it.

 Static type safety for a KPN would ideally permit different message types for different ports, and give us a static error if we try to read or write a port after wiring it.
 I doubt we'll solve this using fancy type systems any time soon.
-But it is feasible to develop a dedicated static type analyis and annotations for KPNs.
+But it is feasible to develop a dedicated static analysis and annotations for KPNs.

 ## Bots, Effects, and Applications